ChrisDuffley/stationPlaylist/addoninternals.md

 Last time I (Joseph Lee) wrote a preface and notes, I was busy with add-on code restructuring, notably working on a common services module.
 The change did not stop there.

-One of the reason for adding a second preface and notes in 2025 is changes made with the debut of Remote Studio.
+One reason for adding a second preface and notes in 2025 is changes made with the debut of Remote Studio.
 Largely based on SPL Studio interface, Remote Studio is designed to let broadcasters conduct shows from a remote location, away from a studio with local Studio installed.
 Because local (original) Studio and Remote Studio share some features, most of the command sets and features are the same or limited in Remote Studio.

 Because of the shared lineage, I decided to write Remote Studio app module as a derived app module on top of original Studio app module, similar to the approach taken with Creator and Remote VT.
 This meant editing the original (base) Studio app module to account for Remote Studio usage, notably introduction of a decorator that wraps scripts defined in the app module and presenting a message if the script cannot be used from Remote Studio.
 The decorator approach is more Pythonic than an idea I had - creating a dedicated function to force the local Studio only scripts to return early if running on Remote Studio; in short, the new decorator does just that.